Categorical dimension of birational automorphisms and filtrations of Cremona groups: Toric versus rational centers

 Let $X$ be a smooth projective variety.
-We say that a birational automorphism $\phi: X \dashrightarrow X$ has \linedef{toric loci} if it admits a weak factorization of type $(b_1,c_1,\ldots,b_r,c_r)$ where all the $C_{i,j}$ are toric.
-By this, me mean that $C_{i,j}$ is isomorphic, as a smooth projective variety, to a toric variety.
-For example, a birational map $\phi: X \dashrightarrow X$ admitting a weak factorization such that all the $C_{i,j}$ are projective spaces has toric loci.
-Notice however that $\phi$ having toric loci does not imply that $X$ itself is toric, nor that any of the blow-ups is a toric map.
-Hence, this is a weaker notion then asking that the weak factorization is itself made of toric blow-ups of toric varieties.
+We say that a birational transformation $\phi: X \dashrightarrow X$ has \linedef{toric centers} if it admits a weak factorization $(b_1,c_1,\ldots,b_r,c_r)$ where all the $C_i$ are toric.
+By this, we mean that $C_i$ is abstractly isomorphic, as a smooth projective variety, to a toric variety.
+We set $T_X$ to be the subgroup of $\Bir(X)$ generated by birational maps with toric centers.
+For example, a birational map $\phi: X \dashrightarrow X$ admitting a weak factorization such that all the $C_i$ are projective spaces has toric centers.
+Notice however that $\phi$ having toric centers does not imply that $X$ itself is toric, nor that any of the blow-ups is a toric map.
 By Kawamata \cite{kawamata-toric}, the derived category of any toric variety is generated by exceptional objects.
 We therefore have the following easy remark.